-&lt;sup>10 International Conference on Financing for Development, United Nations, Monterrey, Mexico.
+10 International Conference on Financing for Development, United Nations, Monterrey, Mexico.
 March 2002.

 46. We know that the actions that governments must put into effect to ensure legal and orderly migration, with respect for the physical integrity and human rights of each and every migrant, represent an enormous challenge.
-We know that it can be met only through dialogue and worldwide consensus, where parliamentarians can and must play a fundamental role to achieve vertical integration of laws and public policies that will guarantee a holistic vision, both at the national level and at the international level.
+We know that it can be met only through a global dialogue and a strong commitment by all stakeholders to find a consensus, where parliamentarians can and must play a fundamental role to achieve vertical integration of laws and public policies that will guarantee a holistic vision, both at the national level and at the international level.